Find out how to work out and make PAYE deductions for employees who come to work in the UK.

-- Federal Republic of Yugoslavia (including Serbia and Montenegro, Bosnia-Herzegovina, and the former Yugoslav Republic of Macedonia)
+- Federal Republic of Yugoslavia (including Serbia and Montenegro, Bosnia-Herzegovina, and North Macedonia)

 The DCC countries are:

 Modified PAYE arrangements

 If you’ve an agreement with HMRC to operate an Employment Procedures (EP) Appendix 6 scheme, only one FPS is needed each month, irrespective of the number of payments made either in the UK or overseas.
 The FPS must include one month’s portion of the total grossed up estimated cash and non-cash earnings for the year.

 The estimated pay including all estimated benefits in kind is reported in the ‘Taxable Pay to Date’ and ‘Taxable Pay in this Period’ fields.